narayans89/temperature-converter/README.md

 # Temperature Converter 🌡️

-This repository has a simple script that converts Celsius to Fahrenheit and vice versa.
+This repository contains a simple script that converts Celsius to Fahrenheit and vice versa.

 ## Code in This Repo
 ```python